nikunjsanghai/Introduction_to_Programming_Cplusplus/Week3/homework3_help.md

 Hint: First try to extract digits, to reverse the digits you can simply mutiply with 10 in a looped manner. a%10= last digit of integer a.
 234 is 4\*10, the number after two iterations of the loop would be is 400.

 This question helps you to understand how to add digits to a question, which will help in printing out the binary number.
 Solution shown in Monday's discussion section video.
 Solution will be given on Github after Tuesday's discussion.

+### Hint for Question 3
+I found using cin.get() to check whether user gave'\n' to terminate the sequence very helpful.